 |File copy from host to guest||2019, 2016, 2012 R2||✔ Note 2||✔ Note 2|

 |lsvmbus command||2019, 2016, 2012 R2|

 |Hyper-V Sockets||2019, 2016||✔ Note 4||✔ Note 4|

 |PCI Passthrough/DDA||2019, 2016||✔ Note 4||✔ Note 4|

 |Generation 2 virtual machines|

 |Boot using UEFI||2019, 2016, 2012 R2||✔ Note 3||✔ Note 3|

 |Secure boot||2019, 2016||✔||✔|

-On Windows Server 2012 R2 Generation 2 virtual machines have secure boot enabled by default and some Linux virtual machines will not boot unless the secure boot option is disabled.
-You can disable secure boot in the Firmware section of the settings for the virtual machine in Hyper-V Manager or you can disable it using Powershell:
+On Windows Server 2012 R2, Generation 2 virtual machines have secure boot enabled by default, and some Linux virtual machines don't boot unless the secure boot option is disabled.
+You can disable secure boot in the Firmware section of the settings for the virtual machine in Hyper-V Manager, or you can disable it by using PowerShell: